Highlights of Telecommunications Act

 Highlights of The Act

 This Act will regulate the Spectrum assignment process to the Persons (as defined above).
 The key feature of this process is that the Central Government may prescribe the terms and conditions applicable for the assignment of Spectrum.
 Such assignment of Spectrum shall be made by way of an auction save and except for the entries listed in First Schedule of Constitution of India.
 In addition to the above mentioned, this Act will aim to establish various mechanisms, by way of which, the Regulatory Authority or Central Government will safeguard the interest of both the Telecommunication companies and its Users.
-Such intent of the Central Government is evident from the key highlights which are mentioned below:
+Such intent of the Central Government is evident from the key highlights which are mentioned below:- Assignment of Spectrum: As per the Section 4 of this Act, the Central Government is the owner of the Spectrum on behalf of the people, and it shall have the power to assign the Spectrum in accordance with the Act.
+The assignment of Spectrum will be exercised through auction, except for entries listed in the First Schedule, for which the assignment shall be exercised without holding an auction.

 - The Central Government may, by notification, amend the First Schedule for assignment of spectrum (i) in order to serve public interest; or (ii) in order to perform government function; or (iii) in cases where auction of spectrum is not the preferred mode of assignment due to technical or economic reasons.